beastbytes/router-register/Writerside/topics/Assigning-Routes-in-the-Controller.md

-# Defining Routes in the Controller
+# Assigning Routes in the Controller

-Routes are defined in the controller using PHP Attributes.
+Routes are assigned in the controller using PHP Attributes.

 ```php
 <?php

 declare(strict_types=1);